LSSTDESC/qp/docs/developer_docs/contribution.md

 ### Naming and placement

-- Parameterization classes get their own file in the `parameterizations/` folder.
-The file should be called `[name].py`, where `name` is the name of the parameterization.
+- Parameterization classes get their own folder within the `parameterizations/` folder.
+The folder should be called `[name]/`, where `name` is the name of the parameterization.
-  - If they require supporting functions, then they should get a folder called `[name]`
+  - The class file should be called `[name].py`
-  - Supporting files should go in this folder in addition to the class file
+  - Supporting files should go in this folder in addition to the class file.
+The generic supporting file name is `[name]_utils.py`
   - The class itself should be called `[name]_gen`

 ## Tests